Frequently Asked Questions (FAQs)

 Q: What parking options are available if I am physically disabled?

-A: People who want to use Accessible (Handicapped-Designated) parking spaces must obtain a State issued Handicapped permit from the Department of Motor Vehicles.
-A valid NDSU parking permit or pay station receipt must be displayed in conjunction with the State issued handicapped permit.
+A: People who want to utilize accessible (mobility-impaired) parking spaces must obtain a state issued mobility-impaired parking permit from the Department of Motor Vehicles.
+A valid NDSU parking permit or pay station receipt must be displayed in conjunction with the state issued mobility-impaired parking permit.

-Persons with short-term medical conditions or injuries (six weeks maximum) may purchase an accessible parking permit at Parking and Transportation Services.
+Persons with short-term medical conditions or injuries may purchase an accessible parking permit at Parking and Transportation Services.
 Appropriate written verification of need from your physician is required.

 Q: Where can I park my motorcycle?

 A: There is no permit required to park a motorized cycle on campus, however the unit must be parked only in designated motorcycle spaces.
 Designated motorcycle parking locations are available throughout the campus.
-Motorized cylcles may not park in bicycle racks or areas adjacent to bicycle racks.
-Motorized cylcles can be ticketed and/or impounded.
+Motorized cycles may not park in bicycle racks or areas adjacent to bicycle racks.
+Motorized cycles can be ticketed and/or impounded.

 Q: How do I park at the Wallman Wellness Center?